 Dukoff’s was the only studio in town.
 Criteria wasn’t in business yet.
-And The Armory, where I cut the first version of “The Twist” with Hank Ballard and engineer Mack Emmerman wasn’t a real studio.
+And The Armory, where I cut the first version of “The Twist” with Hank Ballard and engineer Mack Emerman wasn’t a real studio.
 This was a regular studio.

 So, “Move and Groove Together” was sung by Latimore around 1968, maybe 67′, 66′, 65′, I’m 90 years old, it was somewhere around that time.
 The song was written by Johnny Nash, an artist whose music I always loved.
 It came out on Dade Records as a 45.
-Down here in South Florida Latimore always sold well and that was it, till I had my Glades label under TK where he had a few million sellers like “Let’s Straighten It Out,” and “Stormy Monday.”
+Down here in South Florida Latimore always sold well and that was it, until I had my Glades label under TK where he had a few million sellers like “Let’s Straighten It Out,” and a big seller, “Stormy Monday.”
 But at the time it was very localized.

 So then, in about 2005 we digitized that vinyl and re-released it on a cd and put it on iTunes.
 We put out an album called “The Legendary Henry Stone Presents Latimore The Early Years.”